 Congress approved many changes during the 111th Congress to enhance small business access to capital.
 For example, P.L.
-111-240 authorized the Secretary of the Treasury to establish a \$30 billion Small Business Lending Fund (SBLF) to make capital investments in eligible community banks (\$4 billion was issued).69 It authorized a \$1.5 billion State Small Business Credit Initiative Program to be administered by the Department of the Treasury.70 It made numerous changes to SBA programs in an attempt to make them more accessible to small businesses, such as increasing maximum loan amounts, creating an alternative size standard so more businesses can qualify for assistance, waiving some matching requirements, and temporarily expanding refinancing options under the 504/CDC program.
+111-240 authorized the Secretary of the Treasury to establish a \$30 billion Small Business Lending Fund (SBLF) to make capital investments in eligible community banks (\$4 billion was issued).66 It authorized a \$1.5 billion State Small Business Credit Initiative Program to be administered by the Department of the Treasury.67 It made numerous changes to SBA programs in an attempt to make them more accessible to small businesses, such as increasing maximum loan amounts, creating an alternative size standard so more businesses can qualify for assistance, waiving some matching requirements, and temporarily expanding refinancing options under the 504/CDC program.
 It provided funding to extend SBA fee subsidies and the 7(a) program's 90% maximum loan guaranty percentage, made several changes to federal contracting law to increase small businesses.
-In addition, Congress approved legislation to temporarily reduce, for calendar years 2011 and 2012, payroll taxes by two percentage points for workers (including self-employed small business owners) who pay into Social Security.71 The
+In addition, Congress approved legislation to temporarily reduce, for calendar years 2011 and 2012, payroll taxes by two percentage points for workers (including self-employed small business owners) who pay into Social Security.68 The

-69 P.L.
+66 P.L.
 111-240, the Small Business Jobs Act of 2010, §4103.
 Small Business Lending Fund.

-70 For further analysis, see CRS Report R41385, Small Business Legislation During the 111th Congress, by (name redacted) and (name redacted) (out of print; available upon request).
+67 For further analysis, see CRS Report R41385, Small Business Legislation During the 111th Congress, by (name redacted) and (name redacted) (out of print; available upon request).

-71 P.L.
+68 P.L.
 111-312, the Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, temporarily reduced the payroll tax by two percentage points for calendar year 2011.
 P.L.
-112-78, the Temporary Payroll Tax Cut Continuation Act of 2011, extended the two percentage point payroll tax reduction through the first two months of 2012.
-P.L.
-112-96, the Middle Class Tax Relief and Job Creation Act of 2012, extended the two percentage point payroll tax reduction through the end of calendar year 2012.
+112-78, the Temporary Payroll Tax Cut Continuation Act of 2011, extended the two percentage point payroll tax reduction through the first two months of (continued...)

-NFIB has long advocated a reduction of federal payroll taxes as a means to reduce small business expenses.72
+NFIB has long advocated a reduction of federal payroll taxes as a means to reduce small business expenses.69

-During the 112th Congress, Congress passed legislation designed to enhance small business contracting opportunities, expand access to the SBA's surety bond guarantee program, amend the SBA's size standard practices, require a review and reassessment of the federal procurement small business goaling program, expand small business mentor-protégé programs, and establish a regulatory structure for startups and small businesses to raise capital through securities offerings using the Internet through crowdfunding.73
+During the 112th Congress, Congress passed legislation designed to enhance small business contracting opportunities, expand access to the SBA's surety bond guarantee program, amend the SBA's size standard practices, require a review and reassessment of the federal procurement small business goaling program, expand small business mentor-protégé programs, and establish a regulatory structure for startups and small businesses to raise capital through securities offerings using the Internet through crowdfunding.70